 Diet & Feeding

 You can help your pet lose weight gradually by feeding a nutritious weight control formula cat food.
-If your cat is very obese, your vet may recommend prescribe a special therapeutic weight loss food.
+If your cat is very obese, your vet may recommend prescribing a special therapeutic weight-loss food.
 Always transition gradually to get her used to a new kind of cat food.

 Bring your cat to the vet to be weighed on a regular basis.
 This will let the vet know if further dietary adjustments or testing are needed.